monarch-initiative/loinc2hpo/README.md

 Sometimes you may not be able to find an appropriate HPO term for a Loinc code.
 You can request the authors of HPO to create new terms for you.

  - Create a new term for a Loinc code.
 Select a Loinc code and then click **"Suggest New HPO term"**.
-Provide the proposed term and your comment, type in your GitHub username and GitHub password, choose a label that best describes your request, e.g.
+Provide the proposed term and your comment, type in your GitHub username and GitHub password, choose a label that best describes your request, e.g. `new term request`, and click **"Create GitHub issue"**.
- > new term request
-    and click **"Create GitHub issue"**.

  - Create a new child term for a Loinc code.
 If a current HPO term is close to what you need but you need a new child beneath it, you can select both the Loinc code and the candidate HPO term, right-click, select **"Suggest child term"**, fill in relevant information and submit.

  Note:
- 1. If you do not have a GitHub account, you need to create one following their instructions ([GitHub website](https://github.com).
+ 1. If you do not have a GitHub account, you need to create one following their instructions ([GitHub website](https://github.com)).

- 2. The app currently does not support authentication with two-factor verifications[learn more](https://github.com/blog/1614-two-factor-authentication).
-If you implemented that feature, you may encounter issues during submission.
+ 2. The app currently does not support authentication with two-factor verifications [learn more](https://github.com/blog/1614-two-factor-authentication).
+If you enabled that feature on your account, you may encounter issues during submission.

 ## Application